Nonlinear morphoelastic energy based theory for stimuli responsive elastic shells: Constitutive Modeling and Reduced Energies

 \subsection{Incompressible Neo-Hookean Energy}

-For an incompressible material, the coefficients of the through-the-thickness function in eq.~\eqref{eq:ExpansioniPhi} can be derived solely from kinematic considerations \cite{Ozenda2021}.
-Incompressibility implies $J = 1$ and we also limit ourselves to the case where $J_s = 1$, i.e., the mid-surface is inextensible.
-Inserting eq.~\eqref{eq:ExpansionPhi} and eq.~\eqref{eq:ExpansioniPhi} into eq.~\eqref{eq:ThirdInvariant} yields the following conditions for the coefficients in the through-the-thickness function $\phi$ as
+For an incompressible material, the coefficients of the through-the-thickness function in eq.~\eqref{eq:ExpansioniPhi} can be derived from kinematic considerations \cite{Ozenda2021}.
+Incompressibility implies $J = 1$ and we first limit ourselves to the case where the mid-surface is inextensible, i.e. $J_s = 1$, and we derive an energy functional where this latter constraint is enforced variationally.
+Inserting eq.~\eqref{eq:ExpansionPhi} and eq.~\eqref{eq:ExpansioniPhi} into eq.~\eqref{eq:J} yields the following conditions for the coefficients in the through-the-thickness function $\phi$ as

-Upon integration over the thickness, the energy functional in eq.~\eqref{eq:NeoHookean3D} becomes:
+Upon integration over the thickness, also expanding the pressure field as $p = p_0(\eta^{\alpha}) Z + p_1(\eta^{\alpha}) Z + O(Z^2)$ (adding the term proportional to $Z^2$ would only introduce a redundant constraint at the truncation order used here), the energy functional in eq.~\eqref{eq:NeoHookean3D} becomes:

 where the integral is evaluated with respect to the coordinates in the reference configuration.
 For compactness, we present the quantities in the reduced functional when setting $\bar{\rho}_2=\bar{\rho}_3=0$.
-We refer to the Supplementary Material \ref{SM} for their form including all the terms of the through-the-thickness stimulus.
-The stretching and bending terms are given by:
+We refer to the appendix \ref{SM:NH_fullform} for their form including all the terms of the through-the-thickness stimulus.
+The stretching and bending terms, terms proportional to $h_0$ and $h_0^3$ respectively, are given by

 with

 It can be checked that the constraint of incompressibility implies that the thickness does not change, at leading order, except for the effect of the applied non-elastic stimulus via $\bar{\rho}_1$